Structural magnetic glassiness in spin ice Dy$_2$Ti$_2$O$_7$: Main Text

 \section{Main Text}

+Magnetism provides a remarkable playground for understanding complex phenomena.
+A wide variety of materials with spin networks that closely match theoretical models as well as the intuitive nature of spin degrees of freedom account for their wide-ranging importance.
+Spin glasses are a celebrated instance of this as examples of states where equilibrium breaks down.
+More recently, fractional quasiparticles and spin liquids have come into focus as scenarios where exotic phases emerge from highly frustrated landscapes.
+The observation of anomalous noise and development of memory effects in the highly frustrated spin-ice compound Dy$_2$Ti$_2$O$_7$ \citep{samarakoon_2021} points to a close connection between these.
+Given that an essential component of conventional spin glasses, namely randomness, is believed to be absent the prospect of a spin realization of a structural glass instead is a tantalizing prospect; especially given the simplifications a spin model could bring.

 Spin liquids~\cite{balents2010spin,knolle2019field}, unlike paramagnets, are not simply thermally disordered.
-Rather, they are characterized by a huge density of {\it low-lying} spin states.
+Rather, they are characterized by a huge density of low-energy spin states.
 These can incorporate intricate correlations which emerge from local constraints imposed by competing interactions.
-At low temperature they can thus be fundamentally different from conventional magnets, as evidenced by their exotic low-energy degrees of freedom – such as point-like monopoles or extended Dirac strings~\cite{Castelnovo2008} – whose collective behavior we are only beginning to understand~\cite{Castelnovo2008,Morris2009,Fennell2009,Castelnovo2012,ross2011quantum,gingras2014quantum}.
+At low temperature they can thus be fundamentally different from conventional magnets, as evidenced by their exotic excitations – such as point-like monopoles or extended Dirac strings~\cite{Castelnovo2008} – whose collective behavior we are only beginning to understand~\cite{Castelnovo2008,Morris2009,Fennell2009,Castelnovo2012,ross2011quantum,gingras2014quantum}.
 In particular, their dynamics is subject to the vagaries of the interplay of the unusual nature of the degrees of freedom with the subtle effects of other interaction terms that are inevitably present in real materials and give rise to an intricate energy landscape.